Skip to Content

 But I'm also going to tell you that giving children unrestricted access to guns, even their own, is a terrible risk.

-In order to be sure I had my ducks in a row while writing this article, I spent a lot of time researching real life cases where a child committed murder and their entertainment was blamed for it.
-This was easily the most upsetting and depressing information I've ever waded my way through, and while it ultimately didn't show much of a correlation between the child's entertainment and their actions, I did come across two noteworthy cases where a child played a video game and then killed someone using a firearm.
+In order to be sure I had my ducks in a row while writing this article, I spent some time researching real life cases where a child killed someone with a gun and their entertainment was blamed for it.
+I don't recommend you do the same - it's the sort of thing that make your soul start hurting.
+But I did find two noteworthy cases where a child played a video game and then killed someone using a firearm.

 Seriously folks.
 Store your weapons properly.
 Children are not mature enough to handle them responsibly, especially when they're angry.